laninog/bonitabpm-lab/company-app/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve at localhost
 npm run dev

-# build for production with minification
-npm run build
 ```

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
+## How to

+Once process is deployed, run this app and [login](http://localhost:8080/bonita)

+- User: walter.bates
+- Password: bpm

+A Vue.js project